AdobeDocs/contributor.en/help/writing-essentials/general-writing-guidance.md

 * You might need to shorten your TOC entry, but it must clearly relate to the page name and breadcrumb.
 * Breadcrumbs are pulled in from the title metadata, so they can differ (for SEO purposes).

-See [TOC](#using-toc) on this page for more guidance.

 ### Quotation marks instead of italics{#quotes}

 It's hard to resist adding quotes around a word or phrase.
-However, quotes are intended for quoting people, and almost never used in product documentation.
+However, quotes are intended for quoting speech, and almost never used in product documentation.

 **Guidance on quotation marks**